Meru Peak: Attempts

 American Mugs Stump attempted the route in 1986, thwarted by an avalanche on the lower slopes.
-In 1988 he tried and failed again, defeated by a lengthy snow storm.
+In 1988, he tried and failed again, defeated by a lengthy snow storm.

 A serious attempt was made by the primarily British team of Paul Pritchard, Johnny Dawes, Noel Craine, Dave Kendall and Philip Lloyd in 1993.
 This failure included Dawes losing a boot, and later having a major fall.

-Further unsuccessful attempts followed in the 1990s included Scott Backes.
+Further unsuccessful attempts followed in the 1990s, including that of Scott Backes.
 In 1997, Nick Bullock, Jules Cartwright and Jamie Fisher achieved a height of 6,100m.

 Pete Takeda and Dave Sheldon made three attempts, in 1998, 1999 and 2001, all unsuccessful.

 In 2001, Russian Valery Babanov climbed the bottom part of the route to 5,800m before descending.
 He summited via a different route, which became known as "Shangri-La", later the same year.
 This was the first time Meru Central had been summited, by any route.

 In 2003, Americans Conrad Anker, Doug Chabot and Bruce Miller completed the bottom part of the wall, before veering off onto ice flutings, then eventually turning back.

-In 2004, a Japanese expedition failed after an accident injured one of the team members.
-The same team attempted again in 2006, but departed the Shark's Fin to reach the summit.
+In 2004, Japanese climbers Hiroyoshi Manome, Yasushi Okada, Makoto Kuroda, and Yasuhiro Hanatani failed after an accident injured one of the team members.
+The same team attempted the climb again in 2006, but departed the Shark's Fin to reach the summit.

 In October 2006, Czech climbers Marek Holecek and Jan Kreisinger attempted the route, but departed the ridge halfway up to successfully pursue an easier route to the summit.

 In 2008, the team of Conrad Anker, Jimmy Chin, and Renan Ozturk climbed to within two pitches (150m) of the summit before turning back.
 They had experienced severe storms, forcing them to spend four days in the portaledge, depleting their food supplies.

 In 2009, Slovenians Silvo Karo, Marko Lukic and Andrej Grmovsek unsuccessfully attempted the route, turning around at the base of the headwall, due to insufficient gear, poor acclimatisation and an Alpine-style approach.

 The first successful climb of the route was made in October 2011 by Conrad Anker, Jimmy Chin, and Renan Ozturk, the same team that had narrowly failed in 2008.
-The attempt was made only 5 months after Ozturk suffered serious spinal and skull injuries while skiing.
-They overcame a broken portaledge, and a "mini-stroke" suffered by Ozturk, but cited excellent weather as a major factor in their success, which was recognized also by Guinness World Records as the first ascent of this peak.
-They reached the summit on their eighth day, then it took them three days to descend.
+The attempt was made only 5 months after Ozturk suffered serious spinal and skull injuries while skiing; Chin also almost died in a severe avalanche on the same ski trip, four days after Ozturk’s accident.
+They overcame a broken portaledge and a "mini stroke" suffered by Ozturk, but cited excellent weather as a major factor in their success, which was recognized by the Guinness World Records as the first ascent of the Shark’s Fin.
+They reached the summit on their eighth day, and then it took them three days to descend.

 In 2015, the feature film Meru was released, documenting Anker's team's two attempts on the route.
 It included footage taken by Chin and Ozturk on both attempts, originally intended just for posterity.